day8/shadow-git-inject/README.md

 		:build-hooks [(shadow-git-inject.core/hook)] ;; <--- you must include this build hook

-		  ;; Embedding
+		  ;; Below is an example of how to
-		  ;; If you are using the shadow-clj compiler and lein-shadow, the shadow-cljs ;; configuration is put here in project.clj.
-Below is an example of how to ;; combine this middleware with a `:clojure-define` in order to ;; inject build-time values into your application, for later run-time use.
+		  ;; combine this build hook with a `:clojure-define` in order to ;; inject build-time values into your application, for later run-time use.
 		  ;;
-		  ;; You'll notice the use of the substitution key "shadow-git-inject/version".
+		  ;; You'll notice the use of the substitution key :shadow-git-inject/version.
-		  ;; At build time, this middleware will replace that keyword with `the computed version`.
+		  ;; At build time, this build hook will replace that keyword with `the computed version`.
 		  ;; In turn, that value is used within a `:clojure-define` to bind it ;; to a var, via a `def` in your code (called `version` within the namespace `some.namespace`).
-		:compiler-options {:closure-defines {some.namespace.version  "shadow-git-inject/version"}}
+		:compiler-options {:closure-defines {some.namespace.version  :shadow-git-inject/version}}

 	        ;; Optional - see the `Configuration` section for explanation :git-inject {